ScottW514/terraform-provider-datapower/docs/data-sources/assemblyactionratelimit.md

 page_title: "datapower_assemblyactionratelimit Data Source - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  Rate limit assembly action
+  The rate limit assembly action applies rate limit, burst limits, count limits, or any combination to subsequent actions in the assembly.
+This action is not supported in IBM Cloud.
+Any assembly that includes it will fail.
 ---

 # datapower_assemblyactionratelimit (Data Source)

-Rate limit assembly action
+The rate limit assembly action applies rate limit, burst limits, count limits, or any combination to subsequent actions in the assembly. <p>This action is not supported in IBM Cloud.
+Any assembly that includes it will fail.</p>

 ## Example Usage